boltops-tools/jack/README.md

 Results in a saved jack/cfg/myconfig.cfg.yml template configuration file.

+#### Configuration Templates

+Configuration templates hold all the options and settings that we can set for an EB environment.
+Elastic Beanstalk surfaces a portion of all the settings actually available on the underlying AWS Resources that we are allowed to configured.
+These includes the some of the ELB behavior, VPC, LaunchConfiguration, Autoscaling settings, hard drive size, environment variables, etc.

+* [Here](https://gist.github.com/tongueroo/acc421c5ec998f238b4b) is an example of all the settings available.
+* [Here](https://gist.github.com/tongueroo/f22bbae7864ecec41ff3) is an example of what you would tyically see when you download the initial saved configuration.

 ### Creating Environments

 The purpose of the jack/cfg configs is allow us to be able to create environments with a codified configuration file that can be versioned controlled.